 Cum Hoc, Ergo Propter Hoc

-Gypsies live near our low-yield cornfields.
-So, gypsies are causing the low yield.
+Loud musicians live near our low-yield cornfields.
+So, loud musicians must be causing the low yield.

 During a controversy about the truth or falsity of atheism, the fallacious reasoner says, “Let’s define ‘atheist’ as someone who doesn’t yet realize that God exists.”